jojozhuang/jojozhuang.github.io/_posts/2016-02-21-data-persistence-with-jpa-and-eclipselink.md

 In addition, if you haven’t installed Docker and Kitematic, please install Docker Toolbox by referring to my previous posting [Install Docker Toolbox and Kitematic on Mac]({% link _posts/2016-09-15-installing-docker-toolbox-and-kitematic-on-mac.md %}).

-## 3. Install Eclipselink in Eclipse
+## 3. Installing Eclipselink in Eclipse
 In Eclipse, File -> New -> 'JPA Project', Name: JPATutorial, and select 'Java SE 8' for target runtime, click Next.
 ![MIME Type](/public/pics/2016-02-21/jpaproject.png)
 Click on download library (if you do not have the library) in the user library section: